Density of transformed random variable

 Suppose we have

-• a real-valued random variable X with density f, and
+• a real-valued random variable X with density f (with respect to the standard measure on the real line), and

 • another random variable Y which is defined as a deterministic function X, denoted y(x).